AplinkosMinisterija/biip-hidro-api/README.md

 ## About the Project

-The BĮIP Hidro API is designed to provide information and functionalities related to activities of different water bodies located in Lithuania.
-It aims to support the management of water bodies.
+The BĮIP Hidro API is designed to provide information and functionalities related to hydro power plants located in Lithuania.

 ## Getting Started